Voice vote: New Zealand

 The initial decision on any question is by voice vote, members saying "aye" or "no", and the Speaker declaring which side has won.
 Members of the losing side (or abstainers), but not supporters of the side declared to have won, are entitled to demand a formal test of opinion.

 India

 The voice vote (ध्वनि मत) is used in the Lok Sabha, the Rajya Sabha and state assemblies to vote for certain resolutions.
 It is used when there is a wide agreement on issues and in some cases where the house is not in order.
 It was used during the formation of the Indian state of Telangana in 2014.

-On 20 September 2020, the Rajya Sabha passed the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Bill and Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Bill by the voice vote, wherein the opposition parties alleged that the Deputy Speaker of the Rajya Sabha has abused the provision of the voice vote and declared both the bills to be passed despite the opposition parties asking for division of the votes.